Diazepam (Valium, Ansiolin, Diazemuls, Noan, Tranquirit, Valeans) is a benzodiazepine

 .
-It is commonly prescribed for anxiety disorders (GAD - generalized anxiety disorder, panic disorder) and also used frequently in the treatment of alcoholism.
-Its correct and medically supervised use facilitates a safe withdrawal
+Diazepam is prescribed for anxiety disorders and also frequently used in medically supervised detoxification for alcoholics to help ensure a safe withdrawal

 ; more specifically a GABAa